-In the PTP program a student must be in four to five times per week analysis for a period of at least 300 hours.
+In the PTP program a student must be in four times per week analysis for a period of at least 300 hours.
 The student, on a monthly basis, is responsible for ensuring that the Training Analyst accurately records the student's personal analysis hours, and that the records are submitted to the student's ICP Advisor.
-If the student is unable to demonstrate that the required hours are being completed the student will be asked to go on leave of absence (see Leave of Absence policy) until they actively resume the required training analysis or withdrawal from the program.
+If the student is unable to demonstrate that the required hours are being completed the student may be withdrawn from the program by ICP or the student may request to go on leave of absence (see Leave of Absence policy.
 When an interruption in the required frequency exists (not attributable to common vacations or illness) notify your Advisor immediately and develop a plan for continued training.

-If a student is still in the process of completing one or more control cases after the 300-hour requirement, the student must remain in analysis for a minimum of 2 sessions per week until the control case(s) are completed.
-These hours will also be recorded using the Certification of Analytic Hours During Supervised Control Case Form.
+If a student is still in the process of completing one or more control cases after the 300hour requirement, the student must remain in analysis for a minimum of 2 sessions per week until the control case(s) are completed.
+These hours will also be recorded using the Certification of Analytic Hours Form.